 Turkish towels make the best travel towel because they air dry quickly.
 You won't have to pack a sopping wet towel in your bag!

 To stay warm at home or on the plane you can use them as a light throw blanket or as a scarf.
 Our Diamond Design Turkish towel is thicker and warmer and is ideal as a throw blanket.

 A Turkish towel can be all these things and more because they are incredibly versatile.

 They can also help simplify your home.
 By replacing your bulky towels with thin and streamlined Turkish towels that take less room, you'll have a cleaner bathroom or linen closet and less laundry.

 Looking for the most versatile towel? ---> Try the Perfect Classic.

 Need more?
 Here are 30 ways to use a Turkish towel

 Still wondering if you'll like a Turkish towel?
 Check out these few frequently asked questions to make sure they're a right fit for you and your lifestyle.

-The typical size is 40 x 70”.
-A regular bath towel is 27” x 52” so comparatively they are larger.
+The typical size of our Turkish towels is 40 x 70”.
+A regular bath towel is 27” x 52” so comparatively they are larger than regular towels.

 A turkish towel should not leave lint or fuzz on your body.
 It will shrink in the wash (unless it is pre-shrunk) but the threads should not pucker.
 The towel will get softer over time.
 It will feature handmade characteristics.
 It will feel thin and light but still have a substantial “feel” to it.
 Meaning, the threads should be dense so it doesn't feel flimsy.